pcdoyle/Skyhook-API/README.md

 * The master branch is active on http://api.skyhookart.com/

 ## NOTE:
 This is a work in progress and the first major project I have worked on in Python, as well as the first project that I have used to make Twitch API calls.
 This project is going to change A LOT.
-I'll probably have to clean up code while I learn Python.
+It's going to be rewritten soon as I have learned a lot better ways to do this.

 I will have to spend a lot more time documenting as well, though I have comments to explain what every function is for.